What Is Accrued Interest and How Is It Calculated?

 Calculating accrued interest is a crucial aspect of financial management.
 It involves several factors that can vary depending on the specific financial instrument.

-Let us understand how to calculate accrued interest with an example.
-The basic formula for accrued interest is:
+Let us understand the calculation of accrued interest with an example.
+The basic accrued interest formula is:

-Accrued Interest = Principal × Interest Rate × (Number of Days / Days in the Year)
+Accrued Interest = Principal Amount × Interest Rate × (Number of Days / Days in the Year)

 Where:

-• Principal: The outstanding balance of the loan or investment.
+• Principal Amount: The outstanding balance of the loan or investment.

 • Interest Rate: The annual interest rate expressed as a decimal.